Make a Will

 - the related increase in the value of farmhouses and the increase in the number of second dwelling houses on farms

-- the advent of Single Farm Payment, and its potential impact in that more older farmers retire and set their land in conacre whilst receiving Single Farm Payment as income
+- the advent of BPS, and its potential impact in that more older farmers decide to retire and let out their land in conacre each November to receive rental income instead

 A solicitor, with relevant experience, can assist you in carefully considering these issues and the appropriate tax reliefs with regard to making or reviewing a Will.